trys/trysv4/content/blog/ux-workshop.md

 We began with a task to lower the barrier to sketching.
 Drawing is often seen as a scary and vulnerable task for those less creative, and a point of pride for those who regularly sketch!
 Both can get paralysed when asked to create a one-minute sketch in front of others.

-This icebreaker came in the form of **squiggle birds**, _yes, you read that correctly_.
+This icebreaker came in the form of [squiggle birds](https://gamestorming.com/squiggle-birds/), _yes, you read that correctly_.
 The premise is as follows:

 1. Draw a bunch of squiggles on the page!
 2. Add a beak to one of the edges